 Cyber ethics refers to the study of moral, legal, and social issues involving computer and network technology.
 This course addresses the ethical roles and responsibilities of computer professionals.
 Privacy, security, intellectual property rights, and cyber-related crimes will be discussed, along with the problems of regulating commerce and speech in cyberspace.
-Prerequisite: ENG102 exploit vulnerabilities in firewalls and network devices.
-This course also looks at reporting results and preparing for the next penetration test.
-Prerequisite: TEC135
+Prerequisite: ENG102 or ENG105